◊◊◊◊

 1/3 cup olive oil

-1 1/2 teaspoon rosemary leaves
+1 1/2 teaspoons dried rosemary leaves

 2/3 cup canned Italian tomatoes, undrained, roughly chopped